sst/guide/_chapters/add-an-api-to-handle-billing.md

 - We create a new Stripe object using our Stripe Secret key.
 We are getting this from the secret that we configured in the [previous chapter]({% link _chapters/handling-secrets-in-sst.md %}).
 At the time of writing, we are using `apiVersion` `2024-06-20` but you can check the [Stripe docs](https://stripe.com/docs/api/versioning){:target="_blank"} for the latest version.

-- Finally, we use the `stripe.charges.create()` method to charge the user and respond to the request if everything went through successfully.
+- Finally, we use the `stripe.charges.create()` function to charge the user and respond to the request if everything went through successfully.

 {%note%}
 If you are testing this from India, you'll need to add some shipping information as well.
 Check out the [details in our forums](https://discourse.sst.dev/t/test-the-billing-api/172/20){:target="_blank"}.